molab-itp/content-2023-Fa/weeks/03_swiftui.md

 - answer prior wiki questions

-- continue explore swift fundatmentals
+- continue exploring swift fundatmentals

 - OR: create your own multi-screen SwiftUI app, ok to run in simulator